Priberam/SentimentAnalysis/README.md

 (1)* replace "cpu" in link if you plan to use GPU: "cu80" for CUDA 8, "cu90" for CUDA 9.0, "cu92" for CUDA 9.2, ...

+_If you require a newer version, please visit http://pytorch.org/ and follow their instructions to install the relevant pytorch binary._

+## Running

 ### Train ##
 python sentiment_analysis.py --train_config_path="train_config.json"